QuineDot/rust-learning/src/dyn-trait-box-impl.md

 ```

 By adding the supertrait bound, the compiler will supply an implementation of
 `BoxedBye for dyn Trait + '_`.
-That implementation will call the implemenation
+That implementation will call the implementation
 of `BoxedBye` for `Box<Erased>`, where `Erased` is the erased base type.
 That
 is our blanket implementation, which unboxes `Erased` and calls `Erased`'s
 `Trait::bye`.